Bambari: History

 On 23 December 2012 Bambari was captured by rebels from Séléka coalition.

 On 24 June 2014 100 Anti-balaka fighters attacked Bambari.
 46 people were killed and 28 wounded.
 In 2015 it was reported that Bambari was split with Anti-balaka controlling the part west of Oukana river and ex-Seleka controlling the eastern part of the city.

 On 22 February 2017 Ali Darassa and most rebels from Union for Peace in the Central African Republic withdrew from Bambari.
 Anti-balaka leader followed shortly after.
 On 10 January 2019 UPC rebels attacked Bambari.
 The attack was repelled after seven days of battle by government and international forces.
 More than 40 rebels were killed.
 On 8 December 2020 clashes erupted between FACA and UPC rebels in Bambari resulting in a few rebels being killed.
 On 22 December UPC took control of Bambari.
-They withdrew day after, but later returned.
+They withdrew a day after, but later returned.
 Government forces finally fully recaptured Bambari on 18 February 2021.